 Accessing and Activating Skilla in Docebo

-To access Skilla in your LMS, you need to reach the Content Marketplace.
+To access Skilla in your platform, you need to reach the Content Marketplace.
 Log into your Docebo platform as the Superadmin.
 Please note that only Superadmins have access to the Content Marketplace.
 Power Users have no permissions involving the Content Marketplace.
 Once logged in, access the Admin Menu by clicking on the gear icon in the top right of the page.
 Then, in the E-Learning section, select the Content Marketplace item.

 Upon activating Skilla, you have a 14-day trial period before confirming your subscription.
 Please refer to Skilla documentation for further information.

 Press Next at the bottom of the slideout panel.
-On the Category page, you can select into which learning object category you want to place the content, but this step is not mandatory.
+On the Category page, you can select into which training material category you want to place the content, but this step is not mandatory.
 Press Import to proceed.

-Flag the Import Skilla course(s) as Training Material in Central Repository option and press Next at the bottom of the slideout panel.
-On the Category page, you can select into which course category you want to place the course, but this step is not mandatory.
+Press Next at the bottom of the slideout panel.
+On the Category page, you can select into which course category you want to place the content, but this step is not mandatory.
 Press Next to proceed.
-Then, flag whether you want include the course into any course catalogs that you’ve created in your platform.
+Then, flag whether you want to include the course into any course catalogs that you’ve created in your platform.

 Remember: Even if you place the course within a catalog, you cannot resell the course.
-By placing the course in a catalog, users will be able to directly enroll into it, but they cannot purchase it.
+By placing the course in a catalog, users will be able to directly enroll in it, but they cannot purchase it.

-If you do not want to include the course in any catalogs, simple switch the Add courses to existing catalog(s) toggle at the top of the panel, switching it from green to grey, and press Next to proceed.
+If you do not want to include the course in any catalogs, simply press Next to proceed.
 Finally, use the Enroll Users to Courses toggle at the top of the last page of the slideout panel to directly enroll users into the course.
-You can enroll individual users, branches, or user groups in your LMS.
+You can enroll individual users, branches, or user groups in your platform.
 Then, press Import.
 A message at the bottom of the page will confirm that your content has been successfully imported into your platform.
 Refer to the Course Management section of the Knowledge Base to learn more about managing courses.

 Mass Importing Courses from Skilla

 This import option does not allow you to enroll users into courses at this stage, since courses may have different types of audience.
 The massive import will be managed as a background job, with the import time depending on the number of courses you’re importing.
-Please note that each course that you import from Skilla becomes an individual course in the LMS, so if you import five Skilla courses, you will create five courses in the LMS.
+Please note that each course that you import from Skilla becomes an individual course in the platform, so if you import five Skilla courses, you will create five courses in the platform.

 Managing Skilla Content in Docebo

 User provisioning for Skilla content is automatic, meaning every time a Docebo user accesses Skilla content, a user account will be created in Skilla, or existing users will be asked to log into their Skilla accounts.
-If a user does not yet have a Skilla account, he or she should press the corresponding button in the pop up box that will appear upon the user’s first access to Skilla content.
+If a user does not yet have a Skilla account, he or she should press the corresponding button in the pop-up box that will appear upon the user’s first access to Skilla content.
 For any questions regarding the user provisioning process, you should refer to the Skilla’s help center.